 The American Academy of Adoption Attorneys and the American Academy of Assisted Reproductive Technology Attorneys are gratified by the child friendly opinion embracing marriage equality, issued this morning by the United States Supreme Court.
 To read entire press release click Supreme Court Decision Press Release.

 AAAA is committed to ensuring children find forever families.
-This week we have two children, Climeshia and Brady, who through the adoption exchange are waiting for adoptive homes that we want to share with you.
-If you or someone you know has love and a home to share with one of this children please click their names here Climeshia and Brady to learn more about them and how to take the first step to providing one of them (or both!) a loving, forever home.
+This week we have two children, Raeonna and William, who through the Adoption Exchange are waiting for adoptive homes that we want to share with you.
+If you or someone you know has love and a home to share with one of this children please click their names here Raeonna and William to learn more about them and how to take the first step to providing one of them (or both!) a loving, forever home.

 Academy Responds to New Federal Indian Child Welfare Guidelines and Proposed Regulations